 Remember to factor your monthly mortgage payments into the total cost of buying your home as it’s essential that you are able to make the payments.

 Some mortgages also have a sign-up fee when you register which can be up to around £400 so shop around for the best deals before choosing a mortgage provider.

-One of the hidden costs involved when buying a house are the solicitor’s fees.
-To ensure a house sale goes through properly with all the correct legal documentation you’ll need a solicitor to deal with the paper work on the purchase of your new home.
+One of the hidden costs involved when buying a house is the solicitor’s fees.
+To ensure a house sale goes through properly with all the correct legal documentation you’ll need a solicitor to deal with the paperwork on the purchase of your new home.